Make a Difference: Write that Council Resolution

 Resolutions consist of a descriptive Title, a Whereas section, and finally, the Resolved section.
 The Council only considers the Resolved when it votes, and the Resolved is what the Board of Directors reviews to direct College resources.
 The Whereas section is the background, and explains the logic of your Resolved.
 Whereas statements should be short, focus on the facts, and include any available statistics.
 The Resolved statement should be direct and include recommended action, such as a new policy or action by the College.

 There are two types of resolutions: general resolutions and Bylaws resolutions.
 General resolutions require a majority vote for adoption and Bylaws resolutions require a two-thirds vote.
-When writing Bylaws resolutions, list the Article number and Section from the Bylaws you wish to amend.
-The resolution should show the current language Bylaws language with additions identified in bold, green, underline text and red strikethrough for any deleted text.
+In writing a resolve for a Bylaws amendment, be sure to specify an Article number as well as the Section to be amended.
+Show the current language with changes indicated as follows: new language should be bolded (dark green type, bold, and underline text), and language to be deleted should be shown in red, strike-through text (delete).
 Please refer to the ACEP Web site article, "Guidelines for Writing Resolutions" or download the PDF version for additional details about the process and tips on writing a resolution.

 I want to submit my resolution